-In 2014-15, the College will allocate 27.6 per cent of its additional fee income, as defined by OFFA, from income derived from indirectly funded numbers on additional activities related to raising aspirations and progression to higher education by under represented groups, improving retention, contributing to the National Scholarship Programme and providing bursaries.
+In 2015-16, the College will allocate 27% of its additional fee income, as defined by OFFA, from income derived from continuing indirectly funded numbers on additional activities related to raising aspirations and progression to higher education by under-represented groups, improving retention and providing bursaries.

-The College expects to allocate £48,510 from income derived from indirectly funded numbers in 2014-15 to fund activities that will support raising aspirations and progression to HE, and improve retention.
+The College expects to allocate £108,000 from income derived from progressing indirectly funded numbers in 2015-16 to fund activities that will support raising aspirations and progression to HE and improve retention and success.